(The) Bab. Founder of Baha'i,

 Kumari claim that Brahma Kumaris operates under UN auspices (they just

-from a former member.
+this Overview or this testimony from a former member.

 Branham, William Marrion.